PADI Scuba-Diving Courses in the

 We often get asked if it is possible to incorporate PADI courses in our Dive Safaris.
 The short answer is yes!
 Although, at Galapagos Safari Camp, we only offer Advanced PADI courses to divers who already have their Open Water Certification.
 This is because we don’t feel 100% comfortable with our guests learning to dive in the Galapagos, for reasons we outline below.

-Learning to scuba-dive in the Galapagos
+What to expect from a PADI course in the Galapagos

 Considering an Open Water PADI Course in the Galapagos?
 Here’s What You Should Know: